How to run efficient Agile meetings [+ templates]

 The following tips will help your team feel comfortable participating in the sprint review.
 In turn, increased communication will improve work quality, team knowledge, and project success.

-Send each participant an agenda before the sprint review.
-This helps the team prepare the documents and products they’ll need before the meeting and ensures no documentation or product is left out in the review.
+• Hand out a meeting agenda beforehand: Send each participant an agenda before the sprint review.
+This helps the team prepare the documents and products they’ll need before the meeting and makes sure no documentation or product is left out in the review.

 4. Sprint retrospective